ismailchbiki/Enterprise-architecture/PlatformService/README.md

 ### 2. Set up Docker for the API

 - To build an image (using Dockerfile in the root API dir)<br>
-  docker build -t ismailchbiki/platform-service-api:v1 .
+  docker build -t ismailchbiki/platform-service-ARM64:v1 .

 - To run an instance (detached) of the source-image as a container. (run is different than start)<br>
   <b>Note:</b> 8080:80 = hostPort:containerPort (containerPort exposed in Dockerfile)<br>
-  docker run -d -p 8080:80 --name platform-service ismailchbiki/platform-service-api:v1
+  docker run -d -p 8080:80 --name platform-service-ARM64 ismailchbiki/platform-service-ARM64:v1

 - multi-arch image building: